SobiaZahra123/PDF-Reading-and-Text-Extraction/README.md

+# NLP Assignment: PDF Text Processing and Feature Extraction
  # Overview
 This project implements complete Natural Language Processing (NLP) text processing on a real PDF document with 100+ pages from Google Scholar.
 The assignment demonstrates practical application of:

-1. PDF text extraction from academic papers.
+.
+PDF text extraction from academic papers.
-2. Comprehensive text preprocessing using Regular Expressions (Regex).
+.
+Comprehensive text preprocessing using Regular Expressions (Regex).
-3. Tokenization, stop word removal, stemming, and lemmatization.
+.
+Tokenization, stop word removal, stemming, and lemmatization.
-4. Feature extraction techniques: One-Hot Encoding and TF-IDF.
+.
+Feature extraction techniques: One-Hot Encoding and TF-IDF.
-5. Interactive data visualization using Plotly.
+.
+Interactive data visualization using Plotly.
-6. Complete NLP pipeline from raw text to analysis.
+.
+Complete NLP pipeline from raw text to analysis.

 #  Learning Objectives
 1. How to extract and process text from large PDF documents